santiment/academy/src/docs/products-and-plans/access-plans/index.md

 SanAPI plans access the [API](/sanapi)

-Purchasing a plan is done from the [sanapi pricing page](https://neuro.santiment.net/#pricing)
+Purchasing a plan is done from the [SanAPI pricing page](https://neuro.santiment.net/#pricing)

 [Detailed description of plans](/products-and-plans/access-plans/sanapi)